ACBLmerge Logo

 Strictly speaking, only the files colored blue in the table above are required.
 But no harm will come from simply copying all the files in the archive.

-3. Non-Windows only: compile ddd.exe if you want to perform double dummy analysis.
+3. If not Windows or Mac OS X: compile ddd.exe or install the dds Linux package if you want to perform double dummy analysis.
 Then put a copy of the executable in the same directory as ACBLmerge.pl or any directory on the search path.
 Read more.
-On Windows the ddsolver.exe program included in the archive will do the double analysis.
+On Windows or Mac OS X, the ddsolver.exe or ddsolver programs included in the archive will do the double analysis.

-4. Non-Windows only: Install the mdbtools package if you want to include results from either the Bridgemate or BridgePad electronic scoring systems.
+4. If not Windows or Mac OS X: Install the mdbtools package if you want to include results from the Bridgemate, BridgePad, or BridgeScorer electronic scoring systems.
 The exact method to do this will depend on your operating system.
 On Ubuntu (Debian) use one of the following commands or use the Synaptic package manager.

 apt-get install mdbtools (if running as root)